ivanperez-keera/Yampa/README.md

 $ cabal install Yampa -fexamples
 ```

-### Other examples

-There are many programs written in Yampa.
-See the following examples:
+There are many programs written in Yampa:

 * [Haskanoid](https://github.com/ivanperez-keera/haskanoid): a game that uses
   SDL multimedia, wiimote and kinect.
 It's cross platform and works in desktop,